Emlen Tunnell: Coast Guard

 Tunnell played basketball for the racially integrated District 12 team at Coast Guard Station Alameda in 1943.

 Tunnell's neck injury in 1942 resulted in his being rejected in efforts to enlist in both the United States Army and Navy during World War II.
 In May 1943, Tunnell enlisted in the United States Coast Guard.
-From August 1943 to July 1944, he served on the USS Etamin, a cargo ship that was manned by Coast Guard personnel and stationed in the South West Pacific Area.
+From August 1943 to July 1944, he served on the USS Etamin, a cargo ship that was crewed by Coast Guard personnel and stationed in the South West Pacific Area.
 In April 1944, while unloading explosives and gasoline at Aitape in Papua New Guinea, the Etamin was struck by a torpedo dropped from a Japanese airplane; Tunnell saved a fellow crew member who was set afire in the blast, beat out the flames with his hands, sustained burns to his own hands, and carried the shipmate to safety.
 He was next stationed at San Francisco and Alameda from August 1944 to October 1945.

 In the fall of 1944, Tunnell played at the halfback position for the San Francisco Coast Guard Pilots football team.
 On November 11, 1944, he led the Pilots to a 13–0 victory over Amos Alonzo Stagg's Pacific Tigers football team, throwing 22 yards for a touchdown and returning an interception 75 yards for another touchdown.
 At the end of the 1944 season, he was named to the All-Pacific Coast service football team.
 He also played basketball for the San Francisco Coast Guard, scoring 13 points in a December 1944 game against the California Golden Bears.

 The Coast Guard named the Bernard C. Webber, and all its other Sentinel class cutters, after heroes, and chose to name the 45th vessel after Tunnell, the number he wore during his Hall of Fame career with the NY Giants.

 In March 1946, while stationed at Naval Station Argentia in Newfoundland, Tunnell rescued a shipmate who fell from the USS Tampa.
 Tunnell jumped into the 32-degree water and saved his drowning shipmate.
 In 2011, Tunnell was posthumously recognized by having the gymnasium on Coast Guard Island named in his honor and was awarded the Silver Lifesaving Medal for his heroism in rescuing his shipmate on the Tampa.

 On December 12, 2017, the Coast Guard announced that it planned to name its 45th Sentinel class cutter the USCGC Emlen Tunnell.
 In 2021, the Coast Guard announced plans to name an athletic building on the Coast Guard Academy campus the Emlen Tunnell Strength and Conditioning Center.